Arrival and Quarantine in Canada

 Students living off-campus

-Domestic students from outside the Atlantic provinces- Students arriving in Halifax from outside of Atlantic Canada and are living off-campus must quarantine in their off-campus accommodations.
-Students must choose one location to remain at for the entire 14-day period.
+Domestic students from outside of Nova Scotia - Students arriving in Halifax from outside of Nova Scotia who need to quarantine and are living off-campus can quarantine in their off-campus accommodations.
+Students must choose one location to remain at for the entire quarantine period.
 General guidelines are as follows:

 - limit contact with people you live with as much as possible